IMPEACH: Why The Word On Everyone’s Mind Means So Much More In Hebrew

 And now, more than ever, accuracy matters.

-For the reader exhausted from the news cycle, and using the dictionary as a calming device, it’s hard not to gaze in hope, at that lookalike word just above hadacha with a dagesh in the iconic Even Shoshan Hebrew dictionary.
+For the reader exhausted from the news cycle, and using the dictionary as a calming device, it’s hard not to gaze in hope, at that look-alike word just above hadacha with a dagesh in the iconic Even Shoshan Hebrew dictionary.
+(Shades of voters who saw no difference between Hillary and the Donald came to mind as I scrutinized hadacha number two.)
 But if you look closely, this other hadacha has no dagesh in the letter daled, and it has an entirely different root.
 Yet it’s still fascinating to ponder because this hadacha means “rinsing-out thoroughly.”

 The three-letter root of the second hadacha — the one with no dagesh — is daled, vav, chet.
 Hadacha as grand rinse can be found in tractate Berachot 51, which describes a cleaning inside and out.
 (I knew I was getting a Talmudic feeling for a reason.)